 Note: To use Roon you will need a Roon Core running on the same network as the Bluesound product.
 The Core is media server software that runs on your computer, NAS, or turnkey appliance (like Nucleus or ROCK - sold separately), located on the network within your home.

-Bluetooth w/ aptX: The NAD T 778 and included BlOS kit provide built-in Bluetooth 4.0 with support for wireless music streaming from your Bluetooth-enabled smartphone, table, laptop, or desktop computer.
+Bluetooth 4.0: The NAD T 778 and included BluOS kit provide built-in Bluetooth 4.0 with support for wireless music streaming from your Bluetooth-enabled smartphone, table, laptop, or desktop computer.
 You'll be able to stream stored music and music apps on your Bluetooth source device to the NAD AV receiver.
-In addition, to the standard Bluetooth codec, Qualcomm's aptX codec is supported. aptX delivers wireless "CD-quality" (44.1kHz/16-bit) sound from a Bluetooth aptX compatible source devices (such as Android smartphones & tablets).
 You can even distribute Bluetooth audio to the rest of your BluOS-enabled wireless audio system throughout your home.

 Dual USB-A Ports: The NAD T 778 features two USB (type-A) ports (1 front/1 rear) to directly connect your USB mass storage class (MSC) device; such as a thumbdrive or external hard-drive.
 The unit's USB ports support music playback from these compatible USB devices formatted in FAT 32.
 Not only can USB audio be played back on the NAD receiver, but can also be wirelessly distributed to the rest of your BluOS components throughout your home for multiroom playback.
 The USB ports are not compatible with the direct connection of Apple iOS and Android devices, computer and laptops, or USB-hubs and card-readers.